vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 4: Setup Azure Cloud Shell Environment

-1. Set the following environment variables in an Azure Cloud Shell terminal.
-Set up of Azure resources and lab repository require these environment variables.
-A Github personal access token with appropriate permissions is required to set up and complete this lab - [Click here](https://github.com/settings/tokens/new?scopes=repo&description=GitHub%20Secrets%20CLI) to quickly set up a Github personal access token with the required permissions.
+1. A Github personal access token (PAT) with appropriate permissions is required to set up and complete this lab - [Click here](https://github.com/settings/tokens/new?scopes=repo&description=GitHub%20Secrets%20CLI) to quickly set up a Github personal access token with the required permissions.
+Save the obtained PAT as it will be needed by future steps.

+2. Set the following environment variables in an Azure Cloud Shell terminal.

    ```bash
    export MCW_SUFFIX=<SUFFIX>                   # Needs to be a unique three letter string